plastikaweb/plastikspace/libs/shared/util/objects/README.md

 - `areObjectEntriesEqual`: returns a boolean after comparing the object entries.
 - `transformStringToBooleanProperties`: returns an object with replaced values for "false" and "true" as boolean values.
 - `allAreFalsy`: returns a boolean value depending if all elements in the passed array are false or not.
+- `collectionToArray`: returns an array based on passed collection.

 ## Running unit tests